datahub-project/datahub/metadata-ingestion/docs/sources/sac/sac_pre.md

 2. Maintain connection mappings (optional):

-To map individual connections in SAP Analytics Cloud to platforms, platform instances or environments the `connection_mapping` configuration can be used within the recipe:
+To map individual connections in SAP Analytics Cloud to platforms, platform instances and environments, the `connection_mapping` configuration can be used within the recipe:

 ```yaml
 connection_mapping: